 The desire to feed low crude protein diets to poultry birds while meeting the required amino acids in broiler nutrition has increased the interest of animal nutritionists to researching on most limiting amino acids such as methionine, lysine, threonine, valine, and tryptophan required for optimal growth performance of broiler chickens [17, 18, 19, 20, 21].
 Waldroup et al., [17] opined that a balanced mixture of several synthetic amino acids may be more effective than supplementing a low crude protein diets with a single essential amino acid.
 However, the present study indicated that growth performance parameters varied significantly (P>0.05) for birds across all the experimental treatments.
 The significant variations (P>0.05) of the final body weight (FBW), average daily weight gain (ADWG), feed intake (FI) and feed conversion ratio (FCR) were remarkable.
 The control diet was formulated with both animal and plant protein origins and was ensured to meet the nutrient requirements [14] of the broiler chickens.
 Amino acid compensation was maintained at the minimum conventional requirements for methionine and lysine of broiler production [22].
-The growth performance result of broiler starter birds experienced in this recent studies was consistent with previous studies [22, 23, 24].
+The growth performance result of broiler starter birds experienced in this recent study was consistent with previous studies [22, 23, 24].
 Previous studies reported that there were reductions in the final BWs and average DWGs when crude protein in the diets were reduced from 23% to 18% and fortified with essential amino acids [23, 25].
 Namroud et al [24] reported that decreasing dietary crude protein below minimum level of 19%, even with maintained essential amino acid levels, retarded growth, drop in feed intake and increased feed conversion ratio.
 Many researchers had suggested that crystalline amino acids may not be able to completely replace crude protein in diets [17, 22, 24, 26, 27].

 Broiler finisher on diets 2 with 20.00%CP had the highest values of 2209.73±9.46g/b/d and 56.81±0.24g/b/d for final body weight (FBW) and average daily weight gain (ADWG) respectively and the lowest value of 1891.84±12.64g/b/d and 52.89±0.56g/b/d were obtained for birds on diets 5 containing 14.00%CP with most limiting amino acids (LAAs) supplementation.
 The calculated feed conversion ratio had the best value of 3.20±0.02 for broilers finisher on diets 2 containing 20.00%CP with LAAs supplementation.
 Similar values were obtained for broiler finishers on diets 1 (control), diets 3 (18.00%CP with LAAs) and diets 4 (16.00%CP with LAAs).
 The present result did not sit well with the findings of Corzo et al., [27] and Waldroup et al., [17] who reported that reducing dietary protein levels combined with essential amino acids supplementation had a positive impact on the growth performance of broiler finisher.
 Van Harn et al., [28] also reported that there were no differences in BWG between the control fed birds and the broilers who received the AA supplemented low CP diets.
 Pesti [29] reported that chickens fed low-protein diets, despite having enough of each essential amino acid to support excellent growth, failed to thrive and were excessively fat.
 It was realized that chickens require the essential amino acids plus some other amounts of nonessential amino acids to synthesize protein at acceptable rates [22, 29].
 The findings of this current study agreed with Fasuyi et al., [22] that chickens require not only the essential amino acids but also some other quantities of amino acids, which have been referred to as the “nonessential” amino acids.